 A few notes on the way I make mine:

-If you want to thicken the sauce and make it more gravy-like, a recipe follows.
+Speaking of the sauce, if you want to thicken it and make it more gravy-like, a recipe follows.
 This step is optional, and completely a matter of personal preference.
 (I love gravy).

 - 2 1.5 lb chuck roasts (or one big 3–4 lb roast)